 To the Faculty Search Committee:

-It is my great pleasure to recommend Dr. Mert Hidayetoglu for an Assistant Professor position at your department.
-Mert has demonstrated exceptional research abilities, and his Ph.D. thesis has already made important contributions to the high-performance computing (HPC) community and beyond.
-After Mert received his Ph.D. degree in July 2022, he has been a postdoctoral scholar at Stanford University.
+It is my great pleasure to recommend Dr. Mert Hidayetoglu for an Assistant Professor position in your department.
+Mert has demonstrated exceptional research abilities, and his Ph.D. thesis has already made significant contributions to the high-performance computing (HPC) community and beyond.
+Since Mert received his Ph.D. in July 2022, he has been a postdoctoral scholar at Stanford University.
 My professional relationship with Mert as his Ph.D. thesis advisor has given me profound insight into his exceptional talents, innovative research approaches, outstanding research skills and his passion to advance the capabilities and applications of HPC systems.

-Mert’s Ph.D. thesis is in the field of large-scale supercomputing with emphasis on large-scale image reconstruction applications.
-He has a rare combination of strong expertise in mathematical physics, parallel algorithms, and parallel computing software infrastructure.
+Mert’s Ph.D. thesis is in the field of large-scale supercomputing with an emphasis on solving inverse problems in computational imaging.
+He has a rare combination of solid expertise in mathematical physics, parallel algorithms, and parallel computing software infrastructure.
 He has well-positioned himself to tackle the computation and communication bottlenecks of applications such as full-wave image reconstruction using fast algorithms running on massively parallel supercomputing systems.
 His work pushes the frontiers of both computer science and computational physics.
 His dissertation makes two major contributions.
-First, he develops a novel sparse matrix tiling algorithm to accelerate Sparse-Matrix-Dense-Matrix Multiplication (SpMM) operations on GPUs.
+First, he develops a novel sparse matrix tiling algorithm to accelerate repetitive Sparse-Matrix-Dense-Matrix Multiplication (SpMM) operations on GPUs.
 The applications include scientific, ML, and graph analytics workloads.
 This novel algorithm shifts these applications from memory-bandwidth bound towards compute bound, and can drastically improve their execution throughput on GPUs.
-Second, he proposes a novel hierarchical communication strategy to take advantage of multi-GPU node architectures with fast intra-node communication fabric like NVLinks, which significantly improves the scaling of communication-dominated sparse applications on exascale computers.
+Second, he proposes a novel hierarchical communication strategy to take advantage of multi-GPU node architectures with fast intra-node communication fabric like NVLinks.
+This significantly improves the scaling of communication-dominated sparse applications on exascale computers.

-In his first years with me, Mert developed and implemented novel parallel algorithms on NCSA’s Blue Waters supercomputer, where he obtains tomographic images at record-breaking scales (up to 4,096 GPUs), and in near-real time.
+In his first years with me, Mert developed and implemented novel parallel algorithms on NCSA’s Blue Waters supercomputer, where he obtained tomographic images at record-breaking scales (up to 4,096 GPUs), and in near-real time.
 He overcame the data communication bottleneck of Multiple Level Fast Multipole Algorithm (MLFMA) (due to its O(N) computational complexity) by reformulating the MLFMA operations into matrix multiplication to enable sophisticated tiling and access pattern optimizations on GPUs.
-He also cleverly hid the MPI communications completely behind GPU computations for obtaining additional speedup.
+He also cleverly hid the MPI communications completely behind GPU computations to obtain additional speedup.
 He made several conference presentations on various aspects of this work, such as multiple-scattering imaging and scalable parallelization of the distorted-Born iterative method.
 His computer science contributions led to a publication at IPDPS, a highly competitive venue, in 2018.